Ralim/IronOS/Documentation/Flashing.md

 The MCU used in the Pinecil supports usb-dfu.

+There is the nice gui [Pinecil Firmware Updater](https://github.com/pine64/pinecil-firmware-updater/releases).
+However this currently does not support the latest releases.

 To enter DFU mode, hold the button at the back of the iron while connecting to usb over usb-c.
 Generally all usb controllers work, but some hubs have issues so avoiding hubs may be best.